HyukjinKwon/pyspark-project-example/README.md

 ## Prerequisites

-- JDK 7 (as the test download Spark 1.6.0 which dropped JDK 6 support)
+- JDK 7 (as the test downloads Spark 1.6.0, which dropped JDK 6 support)

 ## Test